DaymudeLab/assembly-theory-JOSS/paper.md

 We curated these reference datasets for their structural diversity and approachable runtime on commodity hardware.
 Larger, more demanding datasets can be added as needed.

-The `assembly-theory` test suite contains unit tests validating internal functionality and integration tests checking the calculation of correct assembly indices for all molecules in any of our reference datasets.
+The `assembly-theory` test suite contains unit tests validating internal functionality and integration tests verifying the calculation of correct assembly indices for all molecules in our reference datasets.
-Each reference dataset contains an `ma-index.csv` file with ground truth assembly indices calculated using the publicly available `assembly_go` implementation [@Jirasek2024-investigatingquantifying].
+Each reference dataset contains an `ma-index.csv` file with ground truth assembly indices calculated using the closed-source [@Seet2024-rapidcomputation] algorithm, privately provided to us by the authors for this use only.
-Incorrect calculations are flagged for developer review.

 Our benchmark suite evaluates `assembly-theory` performance by running repeated assembly index calculations over individual molecules or entire reference datasets.
 We leverage the [`criterion`](https://bheisler.github.io/criterion.rs/criterion/) package for Rust to automatically collect detailed timing statistics, charts, and estimates of performance improvements and regressions.
 As an example, \autoref{tab:benchtimes} shows `assembly-theory` performance across our four reference datasets against that of `assembly_go` [@Jirasek2024-investigatingquantifying].
-Depending on the dataset and choice of `assembly-theory` algorithm, `assembly-theory` outperforms `assembly_go` by **TODO** to **TODO** orders of magnitude.
+Depending on the dataset and choice of `assembly-theory` algorithm, `assembly-theory` outperforms `assembly_go` by one or two orders of magnitude.
-The **TOOD**&ndash;**TODO**x speedup of `bb-logbound` over `assembly_go` most clearly represents the efficiency of Rust over Go, since both use the same branch-and-bound approach with a logarithmic bound.
+The 6.5&ndash;120.0x speedup of `bb-logbound` over `assembly_go` most clearly represents the efficiency of Rust over Go, since both use the same branch-and-bound approach with a logarithmic bound.
-**TODO:** This language efficiency alone is insufficient for good performance, however: our benchmark of `bb-naive` times out after 24 hours when enumerating all substructures of larger molecules in `coconut_55`, while `assembly_go` completes this benchmark in just under 19 hours.
-Algorithmic improvements such as the `bb-allbounds` combination of an integer addition chain bound [@Seet2024-rapidcomputation] and our novel vector addition chain bound yield more dramatic speedups for larger molecules, like those up to **TODO**x for `coconut_55`.
+Algorithmic improvements such as the `bb-allbounds` combination of an integer addition chain bound [@Seet2024-rapidcomputation] and our novel vector addition chain bound yield more dramatic speedups for larger molecules, like those up to 410.0x for `coconut_55`.
 This internal comparison showcases `assembly-theory` as a framework capable of comparing multiple algorithmic approaches on equal footing, free of differences in underlying datasets or language-specific efficiency issues.

 : \label{tab:benchtimes} Mean benchmark execution times for `assembly_go` [@Jirasek2024-investigatingquantifying] vs. `assembly-theory` across reference datasets.